oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-guest-quick-order.rst

 Configure Quick Order Form Settings per Organization
 ====================================================

 Registered and unregistered customers can use a quick order form for fast purchases in the Oro storefront.
-By default, quick order form is enabled, while guest quick order form is disabled.
+By default, quick order form is enabled, while optimized quick order and guest quick order form are disabled.
 You can configure the quick form functionality on three levels – :ref:`globally <user-guide--system-configuration--commerce-sales--quick-order-form--global>`, per organization, and :ref:`per website <user-guide--system-configuration--commerce-sales--quick-order-form--website>`.

 .. note:: Please note that website settings override organization, organization settings override system settings.

-To enable the quick order form for registered and unregistered users per organization:
+To configure the quick order form for registered and unregistered users per organization:

 1. Navigate to **System > User Management > Organizations** in the main menu.
 2. For the necessary organization, hover over the |IcMore| **More Options** menu to the right of the necessary organization and click |IcConfig| to start editing the configuration.